Zeffie Tilbury: Career

 Tilbury was known first on the London stage and on Broadway in New York City.
 In 1881, she debuted on stage in Nine Points of the Law at the Theatre Royal, Brighton, England.

 She is today best known for playing wise or evil older characters in films, such as the distinguished lady gambler at dinner with Garbo in The Single Standard, as the pitiful Grandma Joad in The Grapes of Wrath and Grandma Lester in Tobacco Road.

 She appeared in over 70 films.
 Her earliest surviving silent film is the Valentino / Nazimova 1921 production of Camille.
 Tilbury is probably best remembered as the old woman in the 1936 Hal Roach Our Gang comedy Second Childhood.
 She is befriended by Spanky and his friends on her birthday and, as a result, is transformed from a lonely, disagreeable recluse to a happy and loving carefree soul.
 In the same year she also portrayed the Gypsy Queen in the Laurel and Hardy film The Bohemian Girl.

 Personal life

 Tilbury was married twice.
-First to Arthur Frederick Lewis in June 1887, and later to L.E.
+First to Arthur Frederick Lewis in West Derby in June 1887, and later to L.E.
 Woodthorpe in 1904, who died on 8 April 1915.